This Autumn Term, our school Christian Value is 'Compassion'.

 Our Christian Values underpin our behavioural policy and inform our school Golden Rules.

-This video explores this Summer Term's Christian Value - Thankfulness.
+This video explores this Autumn Term's Christian Value - Compassion.